Tear Out This Line: How Ronald Reagan’s Most Famous Words Almost Got Silenced

 “Mr. Gorbachev, tear down this wall!”

-That last line is probably the most famous and lasting thing that Reagan ever said, and if he had listened to any one of the dozens of aides and advisors and cabinet members that pleaded with him before the morning of June 12, it might have died on the vine and never made it into the speech.
+That last line is probably the most famous and lasting thing that Reagan ever said, and if he had listened to any one of the dozens of aides and advisors and cabinet members who pleaded with him before the morning of June 12, the line might have died on the vine and never made it into the speech.

 Get Used to It

-Robinson also had dinner with a group of locals, hosted by friends of friends.
-After small talk and wine, Robinson asked his dining companions about what the diplomat had said.
+That same night, Robinson had dinner with a group of locals, hosted by friends of friends.
+After some small talk and wine, Robinson asked his dining companions about what the diplomat had said.
 Had they really gotten used to the wall?
 Could they ever?

 One man explained that his sister lived only 20 miles away on the other side of the wall, but it had prevented him for seeing her for some 20 years.
 How could he get used to that?

 Another man said that every morning on his walk to work he passed one of the wall’s guard towers.
-He and the soldier in the tower were from the same country, he said, spoke the same language and had the same history.
-Yet they stood on opposite sides of a wall meant to separate them and their worlds.
+He and the soldier in the tower were from the same country, he said.
+They spoke the same language and had the same history, yet they stood on opposite sides of a wall meant to separate them and their worlds.
 How could he get used to that?

-Then the hostess, worked up from the conversation and red in the face, pounded her fist on the table.
+It was then that Robinson's hostess—now red-faced and worked up from the conversation—pounded her fist on the table.
 If Gorbachev was serious about glasnost and perestroika, she said, he’d have to prove it.
 He’d have to get rid of the wall.

 Robinson was inspired.
-Back in the White House, he took an idea to Anthony Dolan, the head speechwriter.
-He wanted to adapt the hostess’ comment for the speech and have Reagan issue a call for the wall to come down.
+Disregarding the diplomat's words, Robinson took an idea to Anthony Dolan, Reagan's head speechwriter.
+He wanted to adapt the hostess’s comment for the speech and have Reagan issue a call for the wall to come down.
 Dolan and Tom Griscom, director of White House communications, were both on board, so Robinson got started on a draft.* He hit a few rough patches, and that one line was a sticking point.
 He tried, "Herr Gorbachev, bring down this wall.”
 Then, "Herr Gorbachev, take down this wall.”
-Then other mutant versions.
+Then a few other versions.
 At the end of a week, he had something on paper and the draft was sent to the president.

 The next week the speechwriters sat with Reagan and went over all the speeches he’d be giving on the trip.
-Asked about the Berlin speech, Reagan only offered that he liked it.
+When he was asked about the Berlin speech in particular, Reagan only offered that he liked it.

 "Well," Reagan said, “there’s that passage about tearing down the wall.
 That wall has to come down.
 That's what I'd like to say to them.”